-An official certificate of study and a transcript is always awarded at the completion of the students program.
+An official certificate of study and a transcript is always awarded at the completion of your program.
 International students who successfully fulfill course requirements will receive college credit.
 Please note that the transfer of credits to programs hosted in the United States is sought on an individual basis and, if required, students should request authorization from their respective institutions prior to enrolling in our programs.

 ULACIT promotes the highest ideals and most rigorous standards for academic pursuit, as well as individual learning achievement.
 This is why students of this institution are expected to conduct themselves honorably inside and outside of the classroom, and strictly avoid any misconduct such as fraud or plagiarism.